Daniele-Cangi/Spectra-NSA/README.md

 For questions, issues, or collaboration:
 - Open an issue on GitHub
-- Email: your.email@example.com
+- Email: daniele.tl.project@gmail.com
-- Discord: [Your Server Link]
+- Discord: nexus_walker_dc

 ---